17th June 2025

 We look at who should monitor particulate matter, the challenges they might face, and Enviro Technology’s new, lower-cost solution: the bettair® PM-only node.

 Particulate matter (PM) – including PM10 and PM2.5 – is a dangerous component of air pollution.
 In fact, fine PM2.5 is considered the most harmful air pollutant to human health.
 In this article, we explain what PM is and the many instances in which it should be monitored.
-We highlight three ways PM monitoring can be a challenge, and demonstrate how the bettair® PM-only node can be the ideal solution.
+We highlight three ways PM monitoring can be a challenge, and demonstrate how the bettair® PM-only node is the ideal solution.

 What is PM?